sotiristiga/euroleague/README.md

 Fixture = # of fixture which the game happened

-Phase= The phase of Euroleague that game happened
+Phase= The phase of Euroleague that the game happened

 Home  = Home Team